IvanTepes/cook-book/README.md

     ![pacifico-hero](readme_files/img/pacifico-hero.png)

 - [Roboto](https://fonts.google.com/specimen/Roboto?query=Roboto)
-    - The robot fund was chosen for the readability of the text.
+    - The robot font was chosen for the readability of the text.
 It is used primarily to display recipe ingredients and recipe methods.
     - Recipe ingredients :

         ![ingredients](readme_files/img/ingredients.png)